 Bacterial – Bacterial grapevine diseases are also common in the plants.
 Where vines are growing in an orchard situation, the disease can be devastating as it passes from vine to vine.
 The home gardener is unlikely to experience this type of widespread damage.
 Crown gall disease in grapevines affects the roots and lower stems.
 The disease causes black galls and requires soil fumigation or solarization to kill the bacteria.

 The sweet, succulent fruit is a magnet for rodents, insects and especially birds.
-Bird nets can help protect the fruit from complete annihilation by hungry animals.
+Bird nets can help protect the fruit from complete annihilation.

 Boring insects can seriously harm the health of your grapevine as well.
 Treating grapevine problems of this sort usually requires a pesticide registered for use on edible plants.
 Sevin is one recommended by the Texas A & M Agriculture department.